Skip to content

 (3) that, in the case of a breath test, the person has the right to consult with an attorney, but that this right is limited to the extent it cannot unreasonably delay administration of the test or the person will be deemed to have refused the test.”

-Minnesota Statutes § 624.7143, subd.
-3.
+Minn.
+Stat. § 624.7143, subd.
+3

 If arrested for carrying under the influence, should you use your right to consult an attorney?
 Yes, you should, before deciding whether to give another sample for chemical testing.
+Ideally, call one of the criminal lawyers who knows gun laws, like Gun Defense Attorney Thomas Gallagher.

 Why call a lawyer?
 If police fail to help vindicate your right to pre-test counsel, you could win on that basis.
 And, if you do consult with an attorney knowledgeable about carry laws, alcohol, on the phone, you’ll better understand the law and your choices.

-Penalties; carrying under the influence of alcohol
+Penalties; carrying under the influence

 • Over 0.04 is a misdemeanor crime.
 But a subsequent violation, or a 0.10 or more, is a gross misdemeanor.

-• If over 0.04: suspension of authority to carry a pistol in a public place.
-And the suspension is for 180 days from the date of conviction.
+• If over 0.04: suspension of authority to carry a pistol in public place; for 180 days from conviction date.

 • Property rights: Firearm carried in violation of over 0.04, is not subject to forfeiture.

-Minnesota Statutes § 624.7143, subd.
-2.
+Minn.
+Stat. § 624.7143, subd.
+2

 “Can they prosecute me if I refuse the chemical test?”